ohscar/rmalloc/doc/paper/steve.rst

 In fact, at Opera, *dlmalloc* was used internally to better tune allocator characteristics for memory-constrained devices, where all available memory was requested at startup and then used by the internal malloc.

+The allocators tested are drop-in replacements for malloc and free.
+Including garbage collectors in this test is left for future work.

 rmmalloc (Jeff)
 ~~~~~~~~~~~~~~~~~~~~~
 Maps all ``user_...`` calls to the corresponding calls in Jeff.
 For the compacting version, ``user_handle_oom`` always performs a full compact, and on the non-compacting version, ``user_handle_oom`` is a no-op.